Chatham Islands rail: Taxonomy

+Currently, AviList and Clements include both species in the expanded Gallirallus.

 Extinction

+The Chatham Islands rail was first discovered in 1871, and 26 specimens are known in museum collections.
+The last known live individuals were found in 1893.

 It became extinct on the island between 1896 and 1900.
 The species is also known from 19th century bones from Chatham and Pitt Islands.
 It is likely to have occurred in scrubland and tussock grass.
 Its extinction was presumably caused by predation by rats and cats (which were introduced in the 1890s), habitat destruction to provide sheep pasture (which destroyed all the island's bush and tussock grass by 1900), and from grazing by goats and rabbits.
 On Chatham and Pitt Islands, Olson has suggested that its extinction resulted from competition with the larger Dieffenbach's rail (also extinct), but this has been refuted later when the two species have been shown to have been sympatric on Mangere.